anmmashud/anmmashud.github.io/_pages/about.md

 Currently, I serve as a **Brand Representative** at **[Interactive Cares](https://interactivecares.com)**, a Campus Ambassador for the **[National Eco Olympiad 2025]()**, a **Team Member** at **[NUSDF Bangladesh](https://nusdfbd.com)**, and a **Volunteer** at the **[Bangladesh Red Crescent Society (BDRCS)](https://bdrcs.org)**.

-I’m always exploring new ways to enhance my skills in data analysis, continuously learning and applying advanced techniques in statistical analysis, machine learning, and data science.
+I’m always exploring new ways to enhance my skills in data analysis, continuously learning and applying advanced techniques in **Statistical Analysis**, **Machine Learning**, and data science.
 My goal is to transform raw data into meaningful insights that drive informed decision-making.

 ---